How does an employer comply with the workers' compensation law?

 - All posters or notices prepared and

-provided by the Workers' Compensation Commission that give instruction or information about workers' compensation shall be posted in a conspicuous place at the work site.
+mailed or published online by the Workers' Compensation Commission that give instruction or information about workers' compensation shall be posted in a conspicuous place at the work site.

 See the Publications page for more information.